pawankholiya01/Collaborative-Coding-Platform/README.md

 Collab with your friends, colleagues and code together in realtime!.

-You can use it to `conduct interviews`, help your friend by `debuging code together`, `explaining the working of code practically` and much more.
+You can use it to `conduct interviews`, help your friend by `debugging code together`, `explaining the working of code practically` and much more.
 Basically it makes learning programming together much easy and fun!.

 For implementing the concurrent edits and realtime colaboration I have used `Operational Transformations` and `socket.io` for chatting and syncing the code file.